 Successful Lead Management and Salesforce Automation relies upon an investment of time and resources into a quality CRM (Customer Relationship Management) system.
 In organizations large and small, often the demand for the simple contradicts the need for intelligence.
 Put simply, CRM users require easy and friendly workflow while management requires meaningful KPIs (Key Performance Indicators) so they can make informed decisions.
 At times, these two forces work against each-other to assure a determined Business Development Culture (BDC).

-Live Chat software untied from the CRM, even if transcribed, distracts from the need for intelligent data, but we tolerate and justify its isolated use because it is direct communication with the customer and often pays customer service dividends.
+Live Chat software for Website untied from the CRM, even if transcribed, distracts from the need for intelligent data, but we tolerate and justify its isolated use because it is direct communication with the customer and often pays customer service dividends.
 But what about the online visitor desirous for a meaningful user pre-sales experience?

 When we visit a website today, the conversion strategies are peppered throughout our experience.
 We are asked to enter our information with the promise for something.
 It is often never a promise to hear from our sales staff, why is that?
 But I digress.
-We want information or a call back or something, even if it is just an email so we can recall visiting the website.
+We want information or a callback or something, even if it is just an email so we can recall visiting the website.
 The point is, our conversion strategy is to retrieve contact information to feed our hungry CRM.
 But what did the visitor actually tell us?

 Similarly, when we visit a website and are bombarded with a proactive chat window less than 10 seconds after your visit asking you to discuss your online experience, you walk away determined to discover elsewhere.
-When live chat is always offline due to lack of resources to pick-up a live call and answer the same question for the 100th time, perhaps it is time to rethink everything we know about live chat, the technology.
-Yes you picked up the live chat in record time, but no, you failed to nurture the lead to a sale.
+When live chat is always offline due to lack of resources to pick-up a live call and answers the same question for the 100th time, perhaps it is time to rethink everything we know about live chat, the technology.
+Yes, you picked up the live chat in record time, but no, you failed to nurture the lead to a sale.

 What if live chat, the technology, could be leveraged to nurture a relationship, not just a CRM conversion metric?
 We refer to live chat as a window into your CRM, the first step of your relationship with a potential customer, why would we think of it as just a conversation metric and not a relationship?